dharmafly/connect-ratelimit/README.md

 The middleware takes an options object with the following parameters:

-- `whitelist`: An array of strings representing clients you wish to apply to the whitelist catagory.
+- `whitelist`: An array of strings representing clients you wish to apply to the whitelist catagory. eg. ['127.0.0.1'] for local development.
 - `blacklist`: An array of strings representing clients you wish to apply to the blacklist catagory.
-- `end`: Boolean if false (default true) the connect chain will continue even if a client has exceeded the ratelimit. connect-ratelimit augments the `res` object with a `ratelimit` namespace. `res.ratelimit` exposes an object which contains the client object and if the client has exceded their limit.
+- `end`: A boolean when set to false (default true) the connect chain will continue even if a client has exceeded the ratelimit.
+The `response` object is augmented with the `ratelimit` namespace. `response.ratelimit` exposes an object which contains the various details about the client including if they have past their limit as well as all other recorded clients.
+This is useful if you wish to supply your own error response to the client or any other logic.
 - `catagories`: An object representing the various *total requests* per *time* for each catagory type.
+See below.

 ### Configuring the different catagories